'Mały Przegląd': A Little Review with a Big Impact

-Mały Przegląd (The Little Review) was a Friday supplement to Nasz Przegląd, the largest Polish-language Jewish daily newspaper published in Warsaw before World War II.
-The first issue of the weekly came out on 9th October, 1926.
+Mały Przegląd was a Friday supplement to Nasz Przegląd (Our Review), the most widely circulated Polish-language Jewish daily newspaper published in Warsaw before World War II.
+The first issue of the weekly came out on 9th October 1926.
 A week prior to its release, Janusz Korczak, the originator of the whole idea and its first editor-in-chief, introduced the concept:

 There are many adults who write only because they feel no shame, and there are children who have many great ideas, remarks, and observations, but don't write, because they lack courage or just don’t feel like it.
 Our newspaper will encourage them to write.
 Encourage and embolden them.

-Korczak was convinced that children should write for children without the mediation of adults, an attitude that was revolutionary at the time and still to a great extent unparalleled.
-Furthermore, he saw writing as a mode of engagement in the world, and The Little Review was to play a crucial role in helping children speak for themselves.
+Korczak was convinced that children should write for children without the mediation of adults, an attitude that was revolutionary at the time – and still, to a great extent, unparalleled.
+Furthermore, he saw writing as a mode of engagement in the world, and Mały Przegląd was to play a crucial role in helping children speak for themselves.
 Through writing, children learned to address their problems and express their feelings.

 world war ii